hannesdelbeke/maya-plugin-template/README.md

     - and it installs all Python dependencies (scripts) from https://pypi.org/
 - Easily enable / disable a tool with the plug-in manager.
 Smoothly disable your tools if they cause issues.
 - Run startup code, without editing `userSetup.py`, keeping your Maya setup clean. (great for debugging)
-- Adds your tool to the Maya menu when plugin enabled
+- Adds your tool to the Maya menu when plugin enabled, and remove from menu when unloaded
 - Support MPXCommands (beta)

 ## Overview